polina-tsvilodub/MLinPractice/DOCUMENTATION.md

 **Motivation**

 Some aspects of a tweet are encoded separately from the tweet in the dataset, e.g., the hashtags and @ mentions.
-Since it is not necessarily interesting who or which hashtag was mentioned but how many, it is of interest to compute the number of hashtags or the number of @ mentions.
+Since it is not necessarily interesting who or which hashtag was mentioned but how many are present, it is of interest to compute the number of hashtags or the number of @ mentions.
 Therefore, we implement a feature extractor that computes these features.
 The features are all represented as lists in the dataset.
-Therefore, the length of the list is the number of hashtags or @ mentions.
+That is, the length of the list is the number of hashtags or @ mentions.

 **Implementation**

-The numerical feature extractor is implemented in the calss `NumericalFeatureExtractor` which is located in `code/feature_extraction/numerical_featuers.py`.
+The numerical feature extractor is implemented in the class `NumericalFeatureExtractor` which is located in `code/feature_extraction/numerical_featuers.py`.
 The class implements the method `_get_values()` which extracts the length of each nested list returning a list of integer.

+Returns a list of integers.

 ### Datetime Extraction